New York prosecutors probing ousted A.G. Schneiderman as governor calls allegations 'disturbing'

 Breaking News Emails

-The Manhattan District Attorney's Office confirmed on Tuesday that it is investigating outgoing New York Attorney General Eric Schneiderman — as New York Gov. Andrew Cuomo called the sexual-abuse allegations leveled against the soon-to-be former official "deeply disturbing."
+The Manhattan District Attorney's Office confirmed on Tuesday that it is investigating outgoing New York Attorney General Eric Schneiderman — as Gov. Andrew Cuomo called the sexual-abuse allegations leveled against the soon-to-be-former official "deeply disturbing."

 Schneiderman, who had become a prominent figure in the #MeToo movement after taking on disgraced movie producer Harvey Weinstein, denies the charges, but said he would resign at the end of business on Tuesday.

-In a statement to NBC News, the Manhattan District Attorney's Office confirmed it would investigate Schneiderman.
+In a statement to NBC News, the Manhattan District Attorney's Office confirmed that it would investigate Schneiderman.

 Related

-"Our office has opened an investigation into the recently reported allegations concerning Mr. Schneiderman," Manhattan District Attorney's Office Director of Communications Danny Frost said in a terse statement, declining to comment further.
+"Our office has opened an investigation into the recently reported allegations concerning Mr. Schneiderman," director of communications Danny Frost said in a terse statement, declining to comment further.

-In an email to NBC News, the New York Police Department said on Tuesday that is did not have any complaints against Schneiderman on record, but would thoroughly investigate if any were made.
+In an email to NBC News, the New York Police Department said on Tuesday that it did not have any complaints against Schneiderman on record, but would thoroughly investigate if any were made.

 "Change comes when people demand change, and change comes when the problem is revealed and exposed," Cuomo said.
-"That is always step one, and what you’re now seeing is women standing up all across the country and saying this nation has a chronic, disturbing, disgusting behavior of sexual harassment against women, and its gone on for a long, long time and it has to stop."
+"That is always Step 1, and what you’re now seeing is women standing up all across the country and saying this nation has a chronic, disturbing, disgusting behavior of sexual harassment against women, and its gone on for a long, long time and it has to stop."

-Cuomo, along with Sen. Kirsten Gillibrand, D-N.Y., and the National Organization for Women, called on Schneiderman to resign on Monday after the article by Ronan Farrow and veteran staff writer Jane Mayer was published.
+Cuomo, along with Sen. Kirsten Gillibrand, D-N.Y., and the National Organization for Women, called on Schneiderman to resign on Monday after the article by Ronan Farrow — the son of actors Mia Farrow and Woody Allen — and veteran staff writer Jane Mayer was published.

+"The violent actions described by multiple women in this story are abhorrent.
+Based on this extensive and serious reporting, I do not believe that Eric Schneiderman should continue to serve as attorney general.
+There should be a full and immediate investigation into these credible allegations," Gillibrand said in a statement.

 Despite his resignation, Schneiderman adamantly denied the allegations but said the claims "will effectively prevent me from leading the office's work at this critical time."

-And on Tuesday, Cuomo said he had faith that the solicitor general Barbara Underwood, who will become the acting attorney general until a joint session of the legislator can appoint a new attorney general, would be successful in the role.
+And on Tuesday, Cuomo said he had faith that Solicitor General Barbara Underwood, who will become the acting attorney general until a joint session of the Legislature can appoint a new attorney general, would be successful in the role.

 While New York officials reacted soberly to Schneiderman's departure, those in President Donald Trump's inner circle oozed schadenfreude on social media.